 Legal Information and Claims

-ZINIA is a registered trademark of OPEN BANK S.A., a bank registered in the Registro de Bancos y Banqueros [Banks and Bankers Register] of the Bank of Spain (Trade Registry of Madrid, page 202, volume 5308, sheet M-87030)
+Zinia is a registered trademark of Open Bank S.A., a financial institution registered in the Banks and Bankers Register of the Bank of Spain and at the Trade Registry of Madrid on page 202, volume 5308, sheet M-87030.

 - Trade name: Openbank